 Our mission is to unleash the potential of the human spirit.
 Through transformative experiences, tools and inspiration, we help people embark on a quest to contribute their absolute best to the world.
 In the process, we foster a community of curious, brave and collaborative explorers who are determined to live the No Barriers Life.

-No Barriers Warriors is the only program that improves the lives of veterans with disabilities through curriculum-based experiences in challenging environments.
+No Barriers Warriors improves the lives of veterans with disabilities through curriculum-based experiences in challenging environments.

 No Barriers Youth is the premier educational program challenging young people to contribute their absolute best to the world.
 We do this through transformative experiences, classroom tools, and real-world inspiration.